 Cool, crunchy cucumbers tossed in a spicy-sweet Korean dressing that hits every flavor note. ♡

-This salad works because the gochugaru brings a slow, smoky heat while the rice vinegar and sesame oil create a tangy, nutty backbone.
+This Korean cucumber salad (oi muchim) is the banchan side dish that steals the show at every Korean meal.
+The gochugaru brings a slow, smoky heat while the rice vinegar and sesame oil create a tangy, nutty backbone.
 Salting the cucumbers first draws out excess water so the dressing clings to every slice instead of pooling at the bottom of the bowl.

 Slice your cucumbers, salt them, mix your dressing, and toss.
 Five minutes of active work for a side dish that steals the show.
 Let’s make it together.